rugk/offline-qr-code/README.md

 * Complete internationalization (i18n).
 * Complete Unicode/UTF-8/Emoji support.
 * Looks good on desktop and mobile devices, i.e. it is responsive!
+* Translated in English and German already.
+[Add your own language by contributing!](CONTRIBUTING.md#)